 By minivan it takes 7 hours to travel from Luang Prabang to Xiangkhouang, where the famous Plain of Jars is located, and by bus it takes 8 hours.
 Be warned, it is a long slow journey with fantastic scenery but very few amenities available on route.

 Bus Times from Luang Prabang to Xiangkhouang

-There is a single daily bus service from Luang Prabang to Xiangkhouang available book online.
+There are currently 2 bus services a day from Luang Prabang to Xiangkhouang available to book online.

 - The road to Xiangkhouang has lots of bends in it and very few facilities on route.
 Bring water and a sick bag if you suffer from car sickness.

 Buy Tickets from Luang Prabang to Xiangkhouang

 Use the Search Box below to buy your travel tickets from Luang Prabang to Xiangkhouang.

 Luang Prabang Bus Station